 Dominating a promontory that extends into the Moray Firth, Fort George is an impressive garrison and one of the mightiest in all of Britain.
 Built in the aftermath of the Battle of Culloden and still used as an army barracks today, it ranks as one of the top tourist attractions near Inverness.

 Getting There: The best way to reach Fort George is by car.
-There is a bus that runs from Inverness to the town of Church – but it is about a 40-minute walk to the fort.
+There is a bus that runs from Inverness to the town of Church – but it is about a 40-minute walk from there.
 Some tours – like this one – include a stop at Fort George.

 #45 Marvel at the Mystical Clava Cairns